jbittel/django-mama-cas/docs/settings.rst

 .. attribute:: MAMA_CAS_TICKET_EXPIRE

-   :default: ``5``
+   :default: ``90``

-   Controls the length of time, in minutes, between when a service or proxy ticket is generated and when it expires.
+   Controls the length of time, in seconds, between when a service or proxy ticket is generated and when it expires.
 If the ticket is not validated before this time has elapsed, it will become invalid.
 This does **not** affect proxy-granting ticket expiration or the duration of a user's single